jf-m/earning-machine/README.md

 -------------
 # 4. Running the stack

-To run the stack and start earning money, execute the following command in this project directory (`earning-machine`):
+To run the stack and start earning money, execute the following command in this project directory (the folder `earning-machine`):

 `docker-compose up -d`